Chart Color Schemes

 Development

-Recent construction comprises 57.0% standalone homes and 43.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, marking a significant change from the current housing mix of 79.0% houses.
+Recent construction comprises 57.0% standalone homes and 43.0% attached dwellings, with an increasing mix of townhouses and apartments offering options across different price points.
+This shift reflects reduced development site availability and changing lifestyle demands and affordability requirements, differing from the current housing mix of 79.0% houses.
 Bull Creek has approximately 323 people per dwelling approval, indicating potential for growth.
-By 2041, it is projected to grow by 1,352 residents.
-Development is keeping pace with projected growth, but buyers may face increasing competition as the population expands.
+By 2041, it is projected to grow by 1,352 residents (AreaSearch quarterly estimate).
+Development pace keeps up with projected growth, but buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development